-With the specialized skills I’ve gained through Warriors at Ease yoga teacher training, I have supported the health of my fellow active duty service members, veterans, and military spouses, including those with PTSD and Traumatic Brain Injury.
+With the specialized skills I’ve gained through Warriors at Ease yoga teacher training, I have supported the health and healing of my fellow active duty service members, veterans, and military spouses, including those with PTSD and Traumatic Brain Injury.
 I continue to be inspired by the effectiveness of yoga and meditation, and I’m dedicated to helping integrate mind-body practices into military settings through sharing my research, supporting curriculum development at Warriors at Ease, and teaching yoga classes in the military community.

 Major Robin Cushing, U.S. Army

 View Robin’s published research here: